NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. You are the systems administrator for Tailspin Toys and its subsidiary company Wingtip Toys.
 You are in the process of designing a new Active Directory structure.
-You’ve been asked to ensure that employees who work in the Tailspin Toys part of the organization log into a domain named tailspintoys.com and that employees who work in the Wingtip Toys part of the organization log into a domain named
+You've been asked to ensure that employees who work in the Tailspin Toys part of the organization log into a domain named tailspintoys.com and that employees who work in the Wingtip Toys part of the organization log into a domain named